akka/alpakka/docs/src/main/paradox/other-docs.md

 @@@note

-If you find more relevant resources: Please send a Pull Request to add to this list.
+If you know about more relevant resources: Please send a Pull Request to add these to this list.

 @@@